errory230/Linear-scaling-autoencoder/README.md

 ```
 ### Input data structure

 - The input format should be the path to the folder containing the files.(e.g., data=/data/ex)
-- Each file should be named in the format '[glucose concentration]-[order] _ 1' (e.g., 1ng-1_1, 100ng-4_1).
+- Each file should be named in the format '[external variable]-[sample ID] _ 1' (e.g., 1ng-1_1, 100ng-4_1).
 - Each file contains 2 columns, where the first column represents the wavelength and the second column contains the corresponding values.
+- Preprocessings such as interpolations and augmentation may be needed corresponding to the dataset

 ### Parameters
 - `lse` constructor: